loverajoel/timeance.js/README.md

 ### measure(event)
 This method help you trace javascript performance and measure how long a portion of code can take to be executed.
-You have to pass an id(String or Object) and when you want to end the measurement, you have call the returned function.
-This will return the time elapsed and the id of the process.
+You give each timer a id(String or Object) and when you want to end the measurement, you have call the returned function, the method will output the time, in milliseconds, that elapsed since the timer was started.

 Example: